 Current tax assets and liabilities are offset only if the Company:

-- a) has a legally enforceable right to set off the recognised amounts; and - b) Intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
+- has a legally enforceable right to set off the recognized amounts; and a) - b) intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.

 ii.
 Deferred tax